s-hironobu/pg_plan_inspector/README-plan_analyzer.md

 In this tutorial, we assume that the hostname is `10.0.2.15` and no-password.
-Also, we set the parameter pg_query_plan.log_min_duration to 3 in the postgresql.conf.
+In addition, we set the parameter pg_query_plan.log_min_duration to 3 in the postgresql.conf.

 ```